exadel-inc/etoolbox-backpack/README.md

 ### Known issues

-The project uses `com.google.common.cache.Cache` bundled in `uber-jar-6.3.0` which s in "beta" status.
-Despite this class is out of *beta* stage in standalone Google Guava releases since *20.0* we are currently sticking to *uber-jar* version to avoid inconsistency having proved this doesn't cause trouble in regular usage.
+The project uses `com.google.common.cache.Cache` bundled in `uber-jar-6.3.0` which is in "beta" status.
+Despite this class is out of beta stage in standalone Google Guava releases since *20.0*, we are currently sticking to *uber-jar* version to avoid inconsistency.
+We have tested this doesn't cause trouble in regular usage.

 ### Licensing